Qiskit/qiskit/CONTRIBUTING.md

 work in progress).
 This will indicate to reviewers that the code in the PR isn't in it's final state and will change.
 It also means that we will not merge the commit until it is finished.
-You or a reviewer can remove the [WIP] tag when the code is ready to fully reviewed for merging.
+You or a reviewer can remove the [WIP] tag when the code is ready to be fully reviewed for merging.

 ### Contributor License Agreement